-Liz Truss to make statement amid U-turn speculation
+Kwasi Kwarteng out as chancellor amid U-turn speculation

 - Published

-Prime Minister Liz Truss will hold a press conference later, amid speculation she is going to announce a U-turn on plans to cut business taxes.
+Kwasi Kwarteng is out as chancellor, sources have confirmed to the BBC's Laura Kuenssberg.

-Chancellor Kwasi Kwarteng has flown back early from a US trip for urgent talks with the PM.
+Mr Kwarteng has just arrived back in Downing Street after cutting short a US trip for crunch talks with Liz Truss.

-The chancellor will not be at the prime minister's side when she makes her statement in Downing Street.
+Ms Truss is later expected to announce a U-turn on business tax cuts - a key Kwarteng policy - at a press conference later.

-Ditching a planned rise in corporation tax rise was central to Ms Truss's Tory leadership pitch.
+Mr Kwarteng is the second shortest-serving Chancellor after just 38 days in the job.

 For days, Ms Truss has faced calls to drop parts or all of her economic plan to calm market turbulence and reassure her party.